William Pinkethman: Branching out

 From 1698 Pinkethman also operated as a promoter and impresario of entertainments outside the major theatres.
 There was scope for these activities when the summer season closed the theatres, and he combined fairground booths, theatre and spectacle for the rest of his life, succeeding financially.

 On 15 June 1710 Pinkethman opened a theatre in Greenwich, where he played comedy and tragedy.
 It lasted until September 1711.
 On 9 September 1717 he acted Old Merriman in a droll called Twice Married and a Maid still, given at his booth taken with George Pack, at Southwark Fair.

 Last years

 On 19 February 1718 Pinkethman was, at Drury Lane, the first Ringwood in John Breval's The Play is the Plot.
+In the late 1710s he established the Richmond Theatre in London where he was for sure actively staging works in 1719 and 1722, and possibly in the years in-between.
 On 14 February 1721 he was the original Sir Gilbert Wrangle in Cibber's The Refusal.
 This appears to have been practically his last original part.
 On 9 January 1723 he was Pyramus in the burlesque scene from Midsummer Night's Dream fitted into Love in a Forest, an alteration of As you like it.
 On 23 May 1724 he appeared in Epsom Wells (Thomas Shadwell), for his benefit.
 At an uncertain date he played Judge Tutchin in Lodowick Barry's Ram Alley, or Merry Tricks.